amelia-wood/LARK-Project/README.md

 # LARK-Project
-LARK Project to teach new users Linux
+Welcome!
+The goal of this game is to teach you the basics of LINUX.
+To begin …